gardener/documentation/website/documentation/guides/applications/secure-seccomp/_index.md

     }
 ```

+{{% alert color="info"  title="Note" %}}
-> The policy above is a very simple one and not siutable for complex applications.
+The policy above is a very simple one and not suitable for complex applications.
 The [default docker profile](https://github.com/moby/moby/blob/v17.05.0-ce/profiles/seccomp/default.json) can be used a reference.
 Feel free to modify it to your needs.
+{{% /alert %}}

 Apply the `ConfigMap` in your cluster: